 Brain wallets are a little more complicated.
 Where the addresses in paper wallets are generated at random, the addresses in brain wallets follow rules.
 You memorize something long and random, like a random sequence of words: “steady harbor business last barn test instant begun know silver driver naturally closer sum automobile some” would make a decent passphrase, for example.
 Again some piece of software comes into play and turns your passphrase into one or more Bitcoin addresses in a completely reproducible way.
 There is something of a standard method for turning passphrases into addresses, but that would bring us knee-deep in jargon again.
 Via the standard method, our above passphrase would yield a Bitcoin address of “1Jkibvu28YqSiSqdyB9jgcAAJCRWqg2QQL” so we could send some coins to that address and as long as we can remember the passphrase.
 It’s also incredibly important to have a long and secure passphrase for this method – longer than most can remember, which makes this method somewhat less popular.
 If someone can guess your password, they can steal your money.
 This address, for example, was generated from the example passphrase from this comic.
 Someone used a pop culture reference to create their Bitcoin address and if there were actually funds there, we could all steal them now.

 First, bitaddress.org is an excellent and accessible tool.
 Despite looking like a normal web page with multiple tabs, the whole thing is written in such a way that once it’s loaded it never needs internet access again.
 You can go to the page, completely disconnect your computer from the net and it will still work.
-As a matter of fact, that’s the way the most paranoid among us suggest you do this – it’s probably not necessary, especially not for the comparatively small amount of coins most of us are likely to be storing, but hey, you can never be to careful.
+You can even save a copy of the page to your hard disk and it’ll still work locally – As a matter of fact, that’s the way the most paranoid among us suggest you do this.
 Bitaddress.org is also fairly unique in that they offer a huge amount of functionality: they can generate paper wallets one address at a time or in bulk, they do brain wallets too and they even have a special “bulk wallet” function for people who want to accept payments on their web site without actually storing their coins on some scarily-insecure web server.

 Users of the popular blockchain.info wallet service can also create a paper wallet through blockchain.info’s “offline” functionality (tutorial here) and as an added bonus, you can keep monitoring the funds in those accounts through the same site (and apps) you monitor your regular balances with.
 They even have a method for performing transactions with paper wallet addresses that doesn’t “burn” the address – at least not as badly as any other method of spending from such wallets (they prompt you to enter they key and then use it once, never actually storing it).